lars-frogner/Backstaff/docs/index.md

     -h, --help                         Print help information

 SUBCOMMANDS:
-    derive      Compute derived quantities for the snapshot inspect     Inspect properties of the snapshot
+    inspect     Inspect properties of the snapshot
     slice       Extract a 2D slice of a quantity field in the snapshot extract     Extract a subdomain of the snapshot resample    Create a resampled version of the snapshot write       Write snapshot data to file
-    trace       Trace field lines of a vector field in the snapshot
 ```

 We see that `resample` is available as a subcommand of `snapshot`, so we should add that to our command.
 But before adding `resample`, we must remember to add any arguments and options we want to pass to the `snapshot` subcommand.
 In this case we'll just specify the input file path.
 This is our new command: